-Preparing an analysis of a multifamily building owner's earthquake risk reduction needs, and planning and managing such a process, benefits from an integrated effort by the organization's facility managers, risk managers, and financial managers, or by the administrators charged with those respective responsibilities.
-Such an integrated effort may be a departure from current practices, but collaboration is the key to improving safety cost- effectively and with a minimum of disruption.
+Preparing an analysis of a retail building owner's earthquake risk reduction needs, and planning and managing such a process, benefits from an integrated effort by the organization's facility managers, risk managers, and financial managers, or by the administrators charged with those respective responsibilities.
+Such an integrated effort may be a departure from current practices, but collaboration is the key to improving safety cost-effectively and with a minimum of disruption.

-Facility managers currently carry out their planning activities by considering the parameters of rental markets, area demographics, and the physical condition and projected useful life of the existing multifamily buildings.
+Facility managers currently carry out their planning activities by considering the parameters of market conditions, area demographics, and the physical condition and projected useful life of the existing retail buildings.
 Often they consider pressing social issues such as physical security and accessibility.
 Some of these issues become federal or local government mandates, such as asbestos and lead abatement, energy conservation, or accessibility compliance.
-Sometimes facility managers consider the risks to multifamily buildings from natural disasters such as earthquakes or windstorms.
+Sometimes facility managers consider the risks to retail buildings from natural disasters such as earthquakes or windstorms.

-Risk managers, relatively recent additions to many multifamily owners' organizations, carry out their planning activities by considering three aspects: risk identification, risk reduction, and risk transfer.
+Risk managers, relatively recent additions to many retail owners' organizations, carry out their planning activities by considering three aspects: risk identification, risk reduction, and risk transfer.
 The latter generally involves the purchase of insurance.
-Currently, multifamily building owner risks are classified into two broad areas: employee risk, and facility and environmental risk.
-Rarely do risk managers consider the risks to multifamily buildings and their occupants from natural disasters.
+Currently, retail building owner risks are classified into three broad areas: larceny and shoplifting risk, employee risk, and facility and environmental risk.
+Rarely do risk managers consider the risks to retail buildings and their occupants from natural disasters.
 Rather, they tend to assume that the latter risks are addressed by building codes and similar regulations.